 National guidance for the management of outdoor learning, off-site visits and learning outside the classroom can be found on the Outdoor Education Advisers' Panel (OEAP) website.

-If you have any queries, please contact your Area Schools Officer or the Emergency Management Team by email at email@example.com.
+If you have any queries, please contact your Area Schools Officer or the Emergency Management and Resilience Team by email at email@example.com.